 The year after Brey, the Court backed off from proportionality-based judicial review of the Directive, suggesting that certain provisions sufficiently incorporated the proportionality principle itself, so national policies giving effect to them were essentially immune to such review.
-Dano is usually cited as the turning point, in which the Court conferred the Directive “with legal but also normative eminence in citizenship law”.
-In delivering the Opinion in Dano, AG Wathelet had concluded that “a final analysis must, in my view, be carried out in the light of the principle of proportionality”.
-The Court did not mention proportionality, and made the limitations and conditions placed on equal treatment rights pre-conditions for invoking them: “the applicants do not have sufficient resources...
-Therefore… they cannot invoke the principle of non-discrimination”.
+Dano is usually cited as the turning point, in which the Court conferred the Directive ‘with legal but also normative eminence in citizenship law’.
+In delivering the Opinion in Dano, AG Wathelet had concluded that ‘a final analysis must, in my view, be carried out in the light of the principle of proportionality’.
+The Court did not mention proportionality, and made the limitations and conditions placed on equal treatment rights pre-conditions for invoking them: ‘the applicants do not have sufficient resources [...]
+Therefore […] they cannot invoke the principle of non-discrimination’.
 It was however in Almanovic that the Court rather more explicitly dispensed with the requirement of a proportionality review, contrary to the recommendation of the advocate general.
-Addressing a blanket rule excluding EU nationals who had retained worker status having worked for less than 12 months, from accessing social assistance for more than six months, AG Wathelet noted the proportionality assessment required in Brey, and concluded that the authorities should take into account “inter alia, not only the amount and regularity of the income received by the citizen of the Union, but also the period during which the benefit applied for is likely to be granted to them”.
-The AG added that “the demonstration of a real link with that State ought to prevent automatic exclusion from those benefits”, and noted that the Member State ought not to use a single criterion to measure “the real and effective degree of connection between the applicant for the allowance and the geographic market in question”.
+Addressing a blanket rule excluding EU nationals who had retained worker status having worked for less than 12 months, from accessing social assistance for more than six months, AG Wathelet noted the proportionality assessment required in Brey, and concluded that the authorities should take into account ‘inter alia, not only the amount and regularity of the income received by the citizen of the Union, but also the period during which the benefit applied for is likely to be granted to them’.
+The AG added that ‘the demonstration of a real link with that State ought to prevent automatic exclusion from those benefits’, and noted that the Member State ought not to use a single criterion to measure ‘the real and effective degree of connection between the applicant for the allowance and the geographic market in question’.

-The Court instead concluded that the Directive did its own job of assessing proportionality; “Directive 2004/38… itself takes into consideration various factors characterising the individual situation of each applicant for social assistance and, in particular, the duration of the exercise of any economic activity.”
+The Court instead concluded that the Directive did its own job of assessing proportionality; ‘Directive 2004/38… itself takes into consideration various factors characterising the individual situation of each applicant for social assistance and, in particular, the duration of the exercise of any economic activity.’
 The Court then added rather blankly that the rule in question complied with the principle of proportionality.

 It is largely through the medium of AG Opinions that the Brey proportionality principle has been kept (to some degree) alive.
 Four CJEU judgments have referenced the proportionality test in Brey, compared to seven AG Opinions which specifically reference it, and a further five AG Opinions which adopt it.
 In order to demonstrate the greater frequency with which AGs engaged with (i) the Brey proportionality test; (ii) more broadly, proportionality and restrictions on residence rights in Directive 2004/38; and (iii) more broadly still, proportionality and derogations from the equal treatment right in Article 18 TFEU, figure 1 represents the results of a textual analysis of the Court’s database of judgments and opinions.
 This is based on several structured searches using different combinations of keywords (and their typographical alternatives) indicative of a consideration of proportionality, to isolate cases in which the issues arose, and an analysis of each result to identify whether the case engaged substantively with the question.